 The change in net unrealized gains on available-for-sale debt securities for the six months ended June 30, 2021 and 2020 was \$(0.9) million and \$(0.7) million, respectively.
-The Company disposed all available-for-sale debt securities in the three months ended March 31, 2021 and therefore had no unrealized gain or loss as of June 30, 2021 and no change in net unrealized gains on available-for-sale debt securities for the three months ended June 30, 2020 was \$(0.6) million.
+The Company disposed all available-for-sale debt securities in the three months ended March 31, 2021 and therefore had no unrealized gain or loss as of June 30, 2021 and no change in net unrealized gains on available-for-sale debt securities for the three months ended June 30, 2021.
+The change in net unrealized gains on available-for sale debt securities for the three months ended June 30, 2020 was \$(0.6) million.
 Any unrealized holding gains or losses on available-for-sale debt securities as of December 31, 2020 are reported as accumulated other comprehensive gain or loss, which is a separate component of stockholders' equity, net of tax, until realized.